checkeverything.ch

 Most Common Damage Types in Switzerland

-2. Battery degradation — 18% of repairs
+2. Battery degradation — roughly one in five repairs

-3. Water damage — 8% of repairs
+3. Water damage — about 8% of repairs

-5. Other problems — 3% of repairs
+5. Other problems — the remainder

 Screen Protection Tips

-• Apply a tempered glass screen protector from day one
+• Apply a tempered-glass screen protector from day one

 • Use protective cases with raised edges around the screen

-• Add a wrist strap for sports or hiking use
+• Add a wrist strap for sports or hiking

 • Never put your phone in your back pocket